 In this recipe, I added spices that coincide with pumpkin but those are optional if you want to leave them out.
 A way to deepen the chocolate flavor instead is to add a few tablespoons of cold coffee!
 You won’t taste the coffee I promise.

 Another tip from a blog follower.
-She emailed me that she made this cake as a bundt cake, with the only difference, baking it for 60 minutes.
+She made this cake as a bundt cake, with the only difference, baking it for 60 minutes.

 I hope you try my recipe.
 If you do, please comment below on how it turned out.